RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-services.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Description

-This document aims at helping the developper to create a plugin service, that can be used in regards results.
-Before, reading any further, make sure to read the plugins page ([Common plugins description](/frontend/plugins/plugins/)), as following sections are appliable to the plugin service:
-* Code structure
-* Entry point
-* Main react component, although it holds differences on properties
-* Plugin compilation

-## Definition

-A plugin service (front-end) is a javascript module that can perform operations on one or many entities - the developper specifies it, see plugin-info.json section.
-It can receive static parameters (configured by the administrator) and dynamic parameters (configured just before the service launches, by the user)
+# Presentation

+A service plugin (front-end) is a javascript bundle used by [search results](/frontend/modules/search-results/), [search form](/frontend/modules/search-form/) and [search graph](/frontend/modules/search-graph/) modules to add services onto displayed data.
+A service may work for one or for multiple data objects.
 By design, a service that run with many entities can either receive entities or a query (see later provided parameters sections)
+It allows defining static - configured by the administrator - and dynamic parameters - configured by the user when running the service.

+# Working principles

+The criteria plugin must respect the following working principles to be correctly integrated within REGARDS:
+1. It must declare `conf.applicationModes` and `conf.entityType` in `plugin-info.json` to specify if it works for one and / or many entities of given type(s).
+See later sections for more detail about configuration.
+1. It must export a main componenent that will handle fetching current application target data

-## plugin-info.json
+# plugin-info.json

-It is very similar to a common plugin.
-However the plugin type always indicates "SERVICE".
+It is very similar to a common plugin but the `type` field always indicates "SERVICE".
-Furthermore, in configuration field `conf`, `attributes` field is removed and the following fields are added:
+Furthermore, it allows the following fields in `conf` field:
-* `applicationMode`: an array that can contain one or both the following values:
+* `applicationMode`: *{array}* an array that can contain one or both the following values:
-  * *"ONE"*: the plugin is able to run for one entity
+  * `ONE`: the service applies to one entity
-  * *"MANY"*: the plugin is able to run for many entities or a query
+  * `MANY`: the service applies to many entities (expressed as an IP ID list or a query)
-* `static`: a list of parameters for project administrator(*): Those parameters will be requested to the project administrator when he configures a plugin service for results
+* `static`: *{object}* an optional object of parameters to be filled in by the project administrator when a configures a plugin service for results.
+Each parameter, in that object will be defined as following:
+  * `object key`: key to point out the parameter in main component props.
+It will also be used as label in the configuration form
+  * `type` : *{string}* One of ["bool","char","date","float", "int", "string"].
+It determinates the type that will be actually received at runtime by the plugin
+  * `required`: *{boolean}* It means, when true, that the project administrator must fill the attribute value.
+When false, the administrator can leave it blank and, therefore, it can be undefined at plugin runtime
-* `dynamic`: a list of parameters for project user(**): Those parameters will be requested to the project user just before launching the plugin service
+* `dynamic`: *{object}* an optional object of parameters to be filled in by the project user when he applies the service.
+  * `object key`: key to point out the parameter in main component props
+  * `"type"` : *{string}* working like static parameter
+  * `"label"`: *{string}* Parameter label, that will be shown to user

+Please note about dynamic parameters, that administrator is allowed setting a default value.
+However, even if the administrator provided a default value, the user will be prompted to enter the parameter value he wants to set - yet the field will hold administator default value when opening service configuration box.

 ```json
 {